ianlucas/sourcemod/README.md

 ```

 > **Note**
-> Dependencies must exist in `./src/packages` folder.
-Those are basically scripts for downloading the dependency files and making it easy to kick off new projects.
+> Dependencies should be located in the `./src/packages` directory.
+These are scripts that facilitate the download of dependency files and simplify the process of starting new projects.